Gut Bacteria and Insomnia: Which Microbes Affect Your Sleep (and Which Ones Help)

 Pathway 2: Butyrate and the Circadian Clock

-In humans, a 2024 randomized controlled trial found that butyrate supplementation (600 mg/day sodium butyrate for 12 weeks) upregulated circadian clock genes — CRY1, CRY2, PER1, and BMAL1 (all p ≤ 0.005) — while improving PSQI scores by nearly 3 points versus placebo.
-The placebo group’s sleep worsened during the same period (PSQI change: -2.94 butyrate vs. +1.16 placebo, p < 0.001).
-This is the first human trial to connect butyrate supplementation to circadian clock gene expression and sleep quality in the same dataset (Firoozi et al., 2024).
+In humans, a 2024 randomized controlled trial found that butyrate supplementation (600 mg/day sodium butyrate for 12 weeks) upregulated circadian clock genes — CRY1, CRY2, PER1, and BMAL1 (all p <= 0.005) -- while improving PSQI scores by nearly 3 points while the placebo group worsened.
+The placebo group's sleep worsened during the same period (PSQI change: -2.94 butyrate vs. +1.16 placebo, p < 0.001).
+This human trial connected butyrate supplementation to circadian clock gene expression and sleep quality in people with active ulcerative colitis (Firoozi et al., 2024).

 Effect of butyrate supplementation on circadian clock gene expression